GoogleCloudPlatform/ml-testing-accelerators/doc/tutorials/basic/README.md

 ## Next steps

-- Build your own Docker container to test your own code.
+- Build your own Docker container with your project's dependencies preinstalled to reduce time spent in the `entrypoint` script.
 Learn how to [build container images with Cloud Build](https://cloud.google.com/build/docs/building/build-containers).
 - The above example downloads the MNIST dataset every time it runs.
 That's workable for a small dataset like MNIST, but that's not practical for large datasets.
 Learn more about storage options in [`../storage.md`](../storage.md).
 - Try triggering test jobs from your project's CI pipeline.
+See [Cloud Build's GitHub documention](https://cloud.google.com/build/docs/automating-builds/build-repos-from-github) for more details.
 - Learn how to automate tests and monitor regressions in the [next tutorial](../automated).
 - Explore our other documents in [docs/](/docs/).